HUHARED/LiberRPA/vscodeExtensions/liberrpa-snippets-tree/README.md

 This extension is a part of LiberRPA to displays built-in and user-defined [code snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

-With it, you don't need to memorize the entire [LiberRPA API](https://github.com/HUHARED/LiberRPA/condaLibrary/README.md/#api).
-TODO: test the link later.
+With it, you don't need to memorize the entire [LiberRPA API](https://github.com/HUHARED/LiberRPA/tree/main/condaLibrary#api).

 # Usage